 Chris Duncan: Professor Clark, are you judging Clark Pinnock to be an unregenerate heretic based on his influential Open Theistic writings?
 If so, then why can’t Pinnock be — as you’ve stated in the past regarding others — one of those “muddled saints” whom you are in no position to judge?

 Clark Pinnock was not only an Open Theist, but an inclusivist as well.
-Anyway, here is how Marc responded to my comments concerning J-Wall, the Orthodox Presbyterian Minister Of Satan (OPMOS):
+Anyway, here is how my brother in Christ responded to my comments concerning J-Wall, the Orthodox Presbyterian Minister Of Satan (OPMOS):